I’m sure you’ve heard of this term before. Indeed, it is printed as a logo on most of the equipment you bought for your home studio.

 · Technology isn’t quite there (yet) – Don’t get me wrong, I am by no means a purist of old-school gear.
 What I do consider myself to be is a purist of tone.
 I don’t care if it is virtual or analog, DSP-fueled, or recorded with a tape-machine as long as it sounds amazing.
 In that sense, especially for guitars, basses, and other expressive instruments, technology isn’t quite there yet.

 · Accessibility and budget – Another reason why I think that analog and DSP can co-exist is that analog is still more accessible from many points of view.
 Firstly, it is cheaper today to buy some acoustic instruments than their virtual versions.
 Second, there are more places to buy them; you can get your first acoustic guitar virtually anywhere.
 Finally, most of the time we receive used instruments that belonged to our parents, siblings, or friends.
 Seeing my kid play my teenage-years, entry-level Samick Stratocaster through his GuitarRig and adding all the effects I used to save by the dollar to buy.
-Indeed he shrugs his shoulders when I speak about tube guitar amps and how we used to load and unload our gear being a teenager.
+Indeed, he shrugs his shoulders when I speak about tube guitar amps and how we used to load and unload our gear, being a teenager.
 All he needs is a pair of headphones and his iRig adapter.

-· Ease of use – In contrast with the newer generations that were born into digital, those of us who lived the transition still understand analog better.
+· Ease of use – In contrast with the newer generations that were born into digital, those of us who lived through the transition still understand analog better.
 The ease of use of a guitar amp, microphones, and effect pedals is always going to outdo that of newer technologies for us.

 · There are no reasons why not – Finally, there are absolutely no reasons for you to choose one or the other for the moment.

-I hope I cleared out in this article what DSP is and why it is important in the context of a home studio.
+I hope I have cleared out in this article what DSP is and why it is important in the context of a home studio.

 For most people, they are today their best ally in the creation of sound landscapes.
 It is much easier and affordable to buy state of the art DSP software to recreate an orchestra playing in Abbey Road Studios than actually doing it.
 What I mean by this is that technology has helped musicians enormously, and most of that path is made of DSP-fueled technology.